pawlex/AVR/README.md

-# AVR (ATMEGA328p) verilog model with UART Emulation model and toolchain.
+# AVR (ATMEGA328p) verilog model with UART Simulation model and toolchain.
 ## Using verilator, icarus and gtkwave

 ## SKEL